azhermurad/semEval_2026/README.md

 # Cross-Domain Detection of Machine-Generated Code via Stylometric Features and Transformer Models

-This project focuses on classifying source code into two categories: - **Human-written code** - **Machine-generated code** (e.g., GPT, Qwen, DeepSeek, etc.) The objective is to identify stylistic, structural, and statistical differences between human and machine-written code and train
+This Research focuses on classifying source code into two categories: - **Human-written code** - **Machine-generated code** (e.g., GPT, Qwen, DeepSeek, etc.) The objective is to identify stylistic, structural, and statistical differences between human and machine-written code and train